Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Experiment overview

 The NBW positrons are accompanied by a much larger number of scattered (low-energy) electrons and photons, produced via NCS with a much higher cross-section at the same IP.
 Except for low-energy photons, all particles exiting the IP propagate almost collinear with the primary electron beam along the spectrometer beamline.
 Although the spectrometer quadrupoles are chromatic, the primary energy-dependent effect arises from the dipole, which deflects positrons upwards and electrons downwards.
-The currently available beam parameters at FACET-II imply that the electron beam is significantly larger than the high-intensity laser focus.
-Therefore, most of the primary electrons ($\gtrsim 99\%$) propagate unimpeded from the IP through a 5~mm Aluminum vacuum exit window, located at the beginning of the dump table, to the electron beam dump.

-The lower end of the NCS electron spectrum ($0.1\textsf{--}1\%$ of the primary beam, depending on the dipole setting and the laser intensity) are not transmitted all the way to the beam dump and a significant fraction collides in close proximity of the positron detector with the wall of the vacuum chamber or the beampipe.
-This leads to substantial amount of background particles that pass through the detector.
-Hence, it must be capable of resolving a very small number of positrons against an overwhelming background.
+The currently available beam parameters at FACET-II imply that the electron beam is significantly larger than the high-intensity laser focus (see Table~\ref{tab:exp_parameters}).
+Therefore, most of the primary electrons ($\gtrsim 99\%$) propagate unimpeded from the IP to the electron beam dump through a 5~mm Aluminum vacuum exit window, located $\sim$4~m upstream the dump.
+Contrarily, the lower energy NCS electrons ($0.1\textsf{--}1\%$ of the primary beam, depending on the dipole setting and the laser intensity) are not transmitted all the way to the beam dump due to the stronger deflection imposed by the dipole compared with the primary 10~GeV electrons.
+A significant fraction of these NCS electrons hits the beamline elements (the wall of the vacuum chamber, the beampipe, etc.) in close proximity to the positrons detector.

+These factors lead to a substantial amount of background due to secondary particles (electrons, positrons, photons, neutrons, pions, etc.) that are produced in the beamline elements and pass through the detector.
+The neutrons originate mostly from the dump, with their energy spectrum peaking around 1~keV and truncating approximately at 100~MeV.
+The photons are mostly produced in the dump, but a substantial fraction of them is produced throughout the beamline elements (from the IP to the dump including the detector).
+Their spectrum is peaking below 10~MeV, falls rapidly and vanishes at $\sim 4$~GeV.
+The electrons and positrons are similarly produced all along the beamline (including in the detector material) and their energy spectra follow that of the photons, albeit a bit softer.
+Other charged background particles come at negligible rates.
+Thus, the detector must be capable of resolving a very small number of positrons against an overwhelming background.
 The detector is located in air, immediately after a 500~$\mu{\rm m}$ stainless-steel window, through which the NBW positrons exit the vacuum.